Cristiano-Fazi/Study-Buddy/README.md

    - Darcy Mazloum: Computer Science

 # 🎓 Project Overview
 Study buddy is designed to help people learn easier while also making the learning process more engaging.
-User can input a topic and recieve high quality video lessons, practice questions and previous exams for their chsoen topic.
+Users can input a topic and receive high quality video lessons, practice questions and previous exams for their chosen topic.
 This allows users to quickly find great sources for both learning and practice, letting them hone their skills quickly and efficiently.
 In the future we plan to add features that would allow users to gain experience and 'level up' their knowledge!

 ## 💻 **App Overview**
 ### 📱**Mobile App Desgins**